You are here: Sysadmins of the North » Windows Server » Remove IIS Server version HTTP Response Header

 <requestFiltering removeServerHeader ="true" />

-Or in IIS Manager’s Configuration Editor:
+In IIS Manager Configuration Editor:

 Set removeServerHeader to True in IIS Configuration Manager requestFiltering node.
 You find this in the Internet Information Services Manager (of IIS Manager) tool.